Richard's fungus moth is named after Dr. A.G. Richards, Jr., who first collected the species in 1929 in Georgia (Brower 1941).

 The short-term trend for Richard's fungus moth in New York State is unknown.
 The one documented population in the state was surveyed only in 1995.
 However, the species is thought to be stable in most places.
 It appears to be increasing in southern New Jersey (NatureServe 2010).

 The long-term trend for Richard's fungus moth in New York State is unknown.
-It may be increasing as a result of oak-kill by gypsy moths, since the larvae of Richard's fungus moth feed on fungi, probably on dead trees (NatureServe 2010).
+It may be increasing as a result of oak-kill by spongy moths, since the larvae of Richard's fungus moth feed on fungi, probably on dead trees (NatureServe 2010).

 The threats to Richard's fungus moth are uncertain.
 Elimination and fragmentation of habitat by commercial and residential development are probably the greatest threats to the species.
 Otherwise, there are no apparent threats (NatureServe 2010).